Timeseries

 to_json()[source]

-Return a JSON string representation of this deterministic series.
+Return a JSON string representation of the deterministic series.

 At the moment this function works only on deterministic time series (i.e., made of 1 sample).